Child killer Tim Jones is sentenced to death

 In the sentencing phase, jurors rejected the defense’s request for a sentence of “life without parole” for Jones who, his attorneys say, is schizophrenic.

 The trial was highly emotional.
-One day, prosecutors played the chilling taped confession of Jones of how he, step-by-step, murdered his children.
+One day, prosecutors played the chilling taped confession of Jones who explained, step-by-step, how he murdered his children.
 Another day, prosecutors put Jones’ ex-wife, Amber Kyzer, on the stand, who wailed for her lost children, halting the trial for 30 minutes.
 Still another day, defense lawyers had Jones’ father, Tim Jones Sr., stand in front of the jury and remove his jacket, tie and shirt, showing tattoos on his back of his dead grandchildren.

 A parade of witnesses told jurors about Jones’s extended family’s struggles with mental illness, incest, parental abandonment, divorce, child abuse, Christian fanaticism, drug abuse, and demonic possession.